Sign in

 Bread enzymes

 Enzymes are proteins found throughout nature.
-When one substance needs to be transformed into another, nature uses enzymes to speed up and control the process.
-This is catalysis, so enzymes are catalysts.
-Enzymes are also highly specific.
-Each one has a specific function; to break down a specific substance.
-This substance is the enzyme&#;s substrate.
-So the role of each type of enzyme in bread making depends on which substrate it works on.
-Amylases, for example, work on starch.
-They&#;re one of the most widely used enzymes in bread making.
+When one substance needs to be transformed into another, nature employs enzymes to accelerate and regulate the process.
+This action is known as catalysis, meaning enzymes serve as catalysts.
+Furthermore, enzymes exhibit a high degree of specificity; each type is designed to break down a particular substrate.
+For instance, amylases target starches, making them one of the most commonly used enzymes in bread making.

 For more information, please visit our website.